Seth Rudetsky

-Seth Rudetsky (born February 28, 1967) is an American musician, actor, writer and radio host.
-He currently is the host of Seth's Big Fat Broadway and Seth Speaks on Sirius/XM Satellite Radio's On Broadway.
-The show focuses on Rudetsky's knowledge of Broadway theatre history and trivia.

-In March 2020, Rudetsky and his husband created a daily live-streamed web series Stars in the House to benefit The Actors Fund in the wake of the coronavirus pandemic.
+Seth Rudetsky (born February 28, 1967) is an American musician, actor, writer, and radio host.
+He is the host of Seth's Big Fat Broadway and Seth Speaks on Sirius/XM satellite radio's On Broadway.
+The show is about Broadway theater history and trivia.
+In March 2020, Rudetsky and his husband created a daily live-streamed web series, Stars in the House, to benefit The Actors Fund in the wake of the coronavirus pandemic.

-Rudetsky hosted Seth Rudetsky's Big Fat Broadway Live! with various Broadway stars including Mandy Gonzalez, Sierra Boggess, Adam Pascal, J Harrison Ghee, and Krysta Rodriguez at the Bell Theater in Holmdel, New Jersey once a month from August to December for his "Broadway Concert Series".
+Rudetsky hosted Seth Rudetsky's Big Fat Broadway Live! with various Broadway stars like Mandy Gonzalez, Sierra Boggess, Adam Pascal, J. Harrison Ghee, and Krysta Rodriguez at the Bell Theater in Holmdel, New Jersey once a month from August to December for his "Broadway Concert Series".

 Early life and education

-Rudetsky was born in Queens, New York on February 28, 1967, and grew up in North Woodmere, New York.
-He graduated from Hewlett High School in Hewlett, New York, and Oberlin College Conservatory of Music in 1988 with a degree in Piano Performance.
+Rudetsky was born in New York City, on February 28, 1967 and grew up in North Woodmere, New York on Long Island.
+He graduated from Hewlett High School in Hewlett, New York, and Oberlin College Conservatory of Music in Oberlin, Ohio in 1988, with a degree in Piano Performance.